WillYallop/LucidCore/README.md

-# Lucid - LucidCORE
+# Lucid - LucidCore
 > Still In Development

-LucidCORE is a dependency of Lucid, that controls the core functionality.
+LucidCore is a dependency of Lucid, that controls the core functionality.
 It does everything from handling statically generating the site, to validation and optimising media.

-LucidCORE is tightly coupled to Lucid, and does not contain features such as the: API, the CMS site itself and more.
+LucidCore is tightly coupled to Lucid, and does not contain features such as the: API, the CMS site itself and more.
 It has been created as a seperate repository to make the Lucid easier to maintain and update.

 **Important information:**
 - [Getting Started](#getting-started)